Gukesh Dommaraju: 2015–2021

-2022–2023 : Olympiad gold and Candidates qualification
+2022–2023

 In August 2022, Gukesh won the individual gold medal on the first board in the open event at the 44th Chess Olympiad in Chennai with a score of 9 out of 11.
 He was part of the India-2 team which won the bronze medal in the same tournament.
 In September 2022, he was part of the Indian team that won the silver medal at the 2022 Asian Games in the men's team competition.
 In the same month, Gukesh reached a FIDE rating of over 2700 for the first time with a rating of 2726, and became the third-youngest to do so after Wei Yi and Alireza Firouzja.
 During the Aimchess Rapid tournament in October 2022, Gukesh became the youngest to beat Magnus Carlsen, the reigning World Chess Champion at that time.

+In August 2023, Gukesh became the youngest player ever to reach a rating of 2750, breaking Carlsen's record.
+In the Chess World Cup 2023 at Baku, he advanced to the quarterfinals, where he lost to Carlsen.
+In the September 2023 rating list, Gukesh surpassed Viswanathan Anand as the top-ranked Indian player, marking the first time in 37 years that Anand was not the top-ranked Indian player.

+In December 2023, Gukesh won the inaugural Chennai Grand Masters, scoring 4½/7 points and finishing level with Arjun Erigaisi before winning on tiebreak.
+The win contributed to his qualification for the Candidates Tournament 2024.

+By the end of 2023, Gukesh qualified for the 2024 Candidates Tournament, to be conducted to identify the challenger to Ding Liren for the World Chess Championship.
+He finished 2nd in the FIDE Circuit behind Fabiano Caruana, and took the qualifying spot reserved for the winner, as Caruana had already qualified through the Chess World Cup.
+He was the third-youngest player to qualify for a Candidates tournament, behind Bobby Fischer and Carlsen.

 In August 2023, Gukesh became the youngest player ever to reach a rating of 2750, breaking Carlsen's record.
 In the Chess World Cup 2023 at Baku, he advanced to the quarterfinals, where he lost to Carlsen.
 In the September 2023 rating list, Gukesh surpassed Viswanathan Anand as the top-ranked Indian player, marking the first time in 37 years that Anand was not the top-ranked Indian player.

 In December 2023, Gukesh qualified for the 2024 Candidates Tournament, to be conducted to identify the challenger to Ding Liren for the World Chess Championship.
 He finished 2nd in the FIDE Circuit behind Fabiano Caruana, and took the qualifying spot reserved for the winner, as Caruana had already qualified through the Chess World Cup.
 He was the third-youngest player to qualify for a Candidates tournament, behind Bobby Fischer and Carlsen.